 One of the deficiencies in Christian books on money is the typically small set of verses used to back up the author’s claims.
 The Bible is a huge set of books.
 As with any large set of information, it is easy to cherry-pick a few things out of the whole in order to justify almost any argument.
 Think back to the most recent political debates.
 Each candidate will focus on the absolute worst actions and statements of their competitors and ignore the good, even while focusing on the best aspects of their own career.
 Social media does the same thing, serving up the most positive and most negative information to each individual, depending on their political preferences.

 As Christians we must be dedicated to the truth and avoid this biased selection of verses.
 Scripture must be understood as a whole and all verses on a particular topic taken into account in order to form a coherent, Biblical view on that topic.
-Otherwise we run the risk of wealthy Christians writing “Who Wants to be a Millionaire” type books which inflame that desire, even while James tells us that anyone who desires to be rich falls into a snare and a trap.
+Otherwise we run the risk of wealthy Christians writing “Who Wants to be a Millionaire” type books which inflame that desire, even while Paul tells us that anyone who desires to be rich falls into a snare and a trap.

 This is the reasoning behind my plan of discussing every single verse on money and wealth.
 I’ve written on the About page my method of organizing these verses into a small set of fundamental principles.